HowTo: ESP8266 - flashing .bin files with the "Esptool" under Windows

 The now opened program is very simple.
 There is the possibility to select the COM port to which you have connected your ESP.
 Furthermore ...

-...you can select the binary file you want to transfer to your ESP in the selection menu below.
-All binaries that are located in the same folder as the FlashESP8266.exe program are listed here.
-You will therefore also find the binary that you have previously copied from the "bin" folder into the unzipped program folder.
+...you can select the binary file you want to transfer to your ESP from the drop-down menu below.
+Here all binaries are listed, which are in the same folder as the program FlashESP8266.exe.
+Therefore you will find here also the binary which you have copied before from the "bin" folder into the unpacked program folder.

-Now all you have to do is click on the "Flash" button and the selected binary will be transferred to your ESP.
+Now you just have to click on the "Flash" button and the selected binary will be transferred to your ESP.

 One more important note: The list of available COM ports is only updated by restarting the application.
 So if you have connected your ESP when the program was already started, you have to close it again and open it again.